Welcome to Sunny Florida

-Welcome to Sunny Florida is the name of a DVD and CD set released by singer-songwriter Tori Amos in 2004.
+Welcome to Sunny Florida is the name of a DVD and CD set released by American singer-songwriter and pianist Tori Amos in 2004.
 The set features a live concert performance by Amos from her 2002 " On Scarlet's Walk" tour, in support of her album Scarlet's Walk.
 It was recorded live at Sound Advice Amphitheatre in West Palm Beach, Florida.
 The DVD also features photographs and other exclusive material including a full-length interview with Amos.
 The title is a sarcastic reference to the fact that on September 4, 2003 (the day of filming) there was a rainstorm.

 Accompanying the DVD is an EP called Scarlet's Hidden Treasures, which features six non-LP tracks.
 The DVD/CD was released in either a double CD jewel case, or in a special DVD case.

-Some controversy was sparked when the words "fucker" and "cock" were censored out of the live performance of the song "Professional Widow".
-Amos, who is an avid anti-censorship proponent, explained in an interview that she felt it was important not to have a parental advisory sticker on the label so that young people would be able to have access to the DVD, as she touches on many important political issues in her works.

-Although not mentioned in the track listing, Amos sings the first four lines of "Muhammad My Friend" as a bridge for "Take to the Sky".

-The set reached UK No. 1 on the Music Videos and DVDs Chart, and No. 2 on the US equivalent, qualifying it as a commercial success.